Business Intelligence - TWRT

 Project Work Plan using Planview Adaptive Work.

-Planview AdaptiveWork has received significant updates since its original publication, including new planning and visualization features.
-The work plan concepts presented remain the foundation for efficient project management.
+Planview AdaptiveWork has received significant updates since its initial release, including new planning and visualization features.
+The work plan concepts presented continue to serve as the foundation for efficient project management.

-Discover what's new in AdaptiveWork R12.
-[Talk to our experts](/software-demonstration-projects/).
+Learn about the new features in AdaptiveWork R12.
+[Talk to our experts](/demonstracao-software-projetos/).

-Project Work Plan, what is it?
-The Work Plan or WBS (Work Breakdown Structure) provides access to the structured plan of subprojects, milestones, and tasks for your current project, where you can manage and track work items and their details, hierarchy, and actual data using time tracking and progress updates for your work items.Â
+Project Work Plan: What Is It?
+The Work Plan, or WBS (Work Breakdown Structure), provides access to a structured plan of subprojects, milestones, and tasks for your current project.
+Here, you can manage and track work items and their details, hierarchy, and actual data using time tracking and progress updates for your work items.Â

 You can add a new work item to the project:Â